 I got my B.A. in Physics/Astronomy from Whitman College in Walla Walla, WA in May 2015, under the mentorship of Andrea Dobson and Nathaniel Paust.
 While there I did a smattering of small projects, mostly concerning photometry, observational astronomy, and image processing.
 I completed an REU at Maria Mitchell Observatory on Nantucket Island, MA over the summer of 2014 where I worked with Peter Stetson on observing and identifying variable stars in open clusters.

-As of late 2018, I was awarded the NASA Minority University Research Experience Program (MUREP) Fellowship, which allows me to continue my work with JPL’s Glenn Orton as my external NASA advisor.
+In 2018, I was awarded the NASA Minority University Research Experience Program (MUREP) Fellowship, which allows me to continue my work with JPL’s Glenn Orton as my external NASA advisor.

 I also really enjoy outreach and teaching the public about astronomy, and I help organize the local Astronomy on Tap chapter.